Christochi/RestaurantAPI/README.md

 JSON API allows one to update the food menu of a Restaurant and the Chefs.
 You can also perform normal CRUD operations via the endpoints

 ## Requirement
-- Install the lastest Golang
+- Install the lastest Golang (required for first setup)
-- Install Docker (only necessary for using the build in a docker container)
+- Install Docker (required for second setup)
 - HTTP Client for interacting with the API: Postman, Curl, Thunder Client, Web Browser or any client of your choice

 ## Setup